PTAS for Sparse General-Valued CSPs: Introduction

+As in most research on constraint satisfaction, our main motivation is to understand the mathematical structure that governs efficient computation and, if at all possible, to obtain complexity classifications of large fragments of CSPs.
+In this paper, the goal was to push the tractability frontier of general-valued CSPs that admit polynomial-time approximation schemes.
+In particular, we try to understand what right-hand side restrictions make Baker's technique possible, tentatively answering the aforementioned questions from~\cite{Khanna01:sicomp,Jonsson08:sicomp,JonssonN08}.
+We show that the most general results known for Vertex Cover and Independent Set (PTASes on all Baker or fractionally-treewidth-fragile classes, respectively) can be extended to any to general-valued CSPs with a certain monotonicity restriction, and even further.

-\paragraph*{Our results} To clearly separate left-hand side and right-hand side restriction, it is convenient to phrase a general-valued CSP as the problem of optimizing the value of a function between two valued structures.
-Precise definitions are given in Section~\ref{sec:prelims}.
-Briefly, a \emph{valued structure} $\A$ consists of a domain $A$ and a collection of functions $f^\A \colon A^n \to \QQ \cup \{\pm \infty\}$, indexed by symbols $f$ belonging to a set of symbols $\sigma$ called a signature.
-For two structures $\A,\C$, the \emph{value} of an assignment $h \colon A \to C$ is an expression of the form $\sum f^\A(\vx) f^\C(h(\vx))$. \emph{Feasible} assignments are those of finite value.
+To clearly separate left-hand side and right-hand side restriction, it is convenient to phrase a general-valued CSP (VCSP) as the problem of optimising the value of a function between two valued structures.
+Precise definitions are given in \cref{sec:prelims}.
+Briefly, a \emph{valued structure} $\A$ consists of a (finite) domain $A$ and a collection of functions $f^\A \colon A^n \to \QQ \cup \{\pm \infty\}$, indexed by symbols $f$ belonging to a set of symbols $\sigma$ called a signature.
+For two (finite) structures $\A,\C$, the \emph{value} of an assignment $h \colon A \to C$ is an expression of the form $\sum f^\A(\vx) f^\C(h(\vx))$.
+We will be seeking to find either the minimum or maximum value over all assignments, denoted $\minval(\A,\C)$ and $\maxval(\A,\C)$ respectively. \emph{Feasible} assignments are those of finite value.
 The reader should think of the left-hand side structure $\A$ as of a set of variables $A$ together with weighted constraint scopes: for $\vx \in A^n$, $f^\A(\vx) = w \neq 0$ means that the instance applies the constraint ``$f$'' to variables in $\vx$ with weight $w$.
 The right-hand side structure $\C$ encodes the alphabet $C$ (to which an assignment $h$ maps each variable) and the collection of available constraints, which could be arbitrary $\QQ \cup \{\pm \infty\}$-valued cost functions in general.
-An instance of the problem VCSP is a pair $(\A,\C)$; its Gaifman graph, denoted by $\Gaifman(\A)$, is a graph whose vertex set is the domain $A$ with edges between two vertices that occur together in a constraint of non-zero weight.
+An instance of the VCSP is a pair $(\A,\C)$; its Gaifman graph, denoted by $\Gaifman(\A)$, is a graph whose vertex set is the domain $A$ with edges between two vertices that occur together in a constraint of non-zero weight.